Zagreb is the capital and the largest city in Croatia.

-- Visas - Considering the fact that Croatia is an EU member state, tourists do not need a visa if they stay less than 90 days.
+- Visas - Because Croatia is an EU member state, tourists do not need a visa if they stay less than 90 days.
 You may only be asked to produce evidence of the financial resources which will be high enough to cover your stay and return.
 Your passport should be valid during your stay.
-If the reason of your travel is work or study, you will need a visa.
+If the reason for your travel is to work or study, you will need a visa.

 - Currency - Kuna is the official currency of the country.
 It is advisable to exchange money in banks rather than in local exchange offices due to high exchange rates and possible scams.
 Credit and debit cards are accepted in most banks and hotels, ATMs are everywhere and US Dollars and Euros are easily exchanged for local currency.

 - Weather - The climate of Zagreb has four separate seasons.
 Summers are warm with occasional thunderstorms and heatwaves.
 Rainfall is abundant especially in autumn when the temperature falls.
 Springs are generally mild and pleasant with frequent weather changes.
 Late spring and summer are the best parts of the year to visit Zagreb.